-Because one learns language at the level of the physical universe and action within it, he could be said to do with his thoughts what he has been compelled to do with the matter, energy, space and time in his environment.
+Because one learns language at the level of the physical universe and action within it, one could be said to do with one's thoughts what one has been compelled to do with the matter, energy, space and time in one's environment.
 Thus, if these have been forced upon him and he did not want them, after a while he will begin to reject the thoughts concerning these objects, but if these objects, spaces and times and actions are forced upon him consistently enough he will at length go into an apathy about them.
-He will not want them very much but he thinks he has to accept them.
+He will not want them very much, but he thinks he has to accept them.
 Later on, in school, his whole livelihood seems to depend on whether or not he can remember the "knowledge" which is forced upon him.

 The physical universe level of remembering, then, is retaining matter, energy, space and time.
 To improve the memory, it is only necessary to rehabilitate the individual's choice of acceptance of the material universe.
 In answering these questions, particular attention should be paid to the happier incidents.
 Inevitably many unhappy incidents will flick through, but where selection is possible happy or analytical incidents should be stressed.
 This list does not pertain to asking you to remember times when you remembered.
 It pertains to acquiring things which you wanted to acquire.
+Actual incidents are required for this section only.